glyfo/glyclt/README.md

-# Glyfo Command Line Tool
+# Command Line Tool to simplify develop on Solana.

-Command Line Tool to simplify develop on Solana. glyfclt handler communication with container solanaX. it installed different tools to support Solana Development.
+glyfclt handler communication with container solanaX. it installed different tools to support Solana Development.